 His first EP, (Hey) Jude Taylor, was released in 2019 and is available to stream online.

 In 2012, Jude completed the Leicester Curve's Young Arts Entrepreneurs scheme before going on to lead a number of small applied theatre and community arts projects, including work with partners such as Curve, West Yorkshire Playhouse, and YoungMinds.
 He has extensive experience in teaching, leading workshops and facilitating groups, including as a singing teacher.

-Following 6 years of working in the third sector with mental health services alongside his work in the arts, Jude has also developed a particular passion for promoting singing for wellbeing and championing the health benefits of singing, leading him to develop several singing courses/groups for adults with mental health difficulties.
-He currently works for both the Northamptonshire Music and Performing Arts Trust and Northamptonshire County Council as a teacher.
+Following 9 years of working in the third sector with mental health services alongside his work in the arts, Jude also has a particular passion for promoting the benefits of singing for wellbeing, leading him to develop several singing courses/groups for adults with mental health difficulties.

 Contact Jude today for more information, or follow @heyjudetaylor on Twitter and Instagram for further updates.